Olympic Games ceremony: Medal presentation

-After the medals have been distributed, the three medalists' national flags are raised.
-The flag of the gold medalist's country is in the center and elevated the highest, the flag of the silver medalist's country is on the left (when viewed from the front), and the flag of the bronze medalist's country is on the right, both at lower elevations than the gold medalist's national flag.
+After medals have been distributed, the three medalists' national flags are raised.
+The flag of the gold medalist's country is in the center and raised the highest; the flag of the silver medalist's country is on the left (when viewed from the front), and the flag of the bronze medalist's country is on the right, both at lower heights than the gold medalist's national flag.
 While the flags are raised, the national anthem of the gold medalist's country is played.
-In the event of there being multiple athletes tied for the gold medal (as was the case for the two gold medalists in the men's high jump at the 2020 Games), their national anthems (if from multiple NOCs) are played in the order of the medalists' surnames alphabetically.
+If multiple athletes tie for the gold medal (as with the two gold medalists in the men's high jump at the 2020 Games), their national anthems (if from multiple NOCs) are played in alphabetical order of the medalists' surnames.

 Strict rules govern the conduct of athletes during the medal ceremony.
-For example, they are required to wear only preapproved outfits that are standard for the athlete's national Olympic team.
-They are not allowed to display any political affiliation or make a political statement while on the medal stand.
+For example, athletes are required to wear only pre-approved outfits that are standard for the athlete's national Olympic team.
+Athletes are not permitted to display any political affiliation or make any political statement while on the medal stand.
 The most famous violation of this rule was the Black Power salute of Tommie Smith and John Carlos at the 1968 Summer Olympics in Mexico City.
 For their actions, IOC president Avery Brundage demanded their expulsion from the Olympics.
-After the US Olympic Committee (USOC) refused to do so, Brundage threatened to remove the entire US track and field team from the Olympics; the USOC then complied and expelled Smith and Carlos from the Olympic Village.
+After the US Olympic Committee (USOC) refused, Brundage threatened to remove the entire US track and field team from the Olympics; the USOC then complied, expelling Smith and Carlos from the Olympic Village.

-It is customary for the men's and women's marathon medals (Summer Olympics, since 2020) and the men's 50 km and women's 30 km cross-country skiing medals (Winter Olympics, since 2014) to be awarded as part of the closing ceremony in the Olympic Stadium, traditionally the last medal presentation of the Games.
+By custom, two sets of medals—the men's and women's marathon medals (Summer Olympics, since 2020) and the men's 50 km and women's 30 km cross-country skiing medals (Winter Olympics, since 2014)—are awarded as part of the closing ceremony in the Olympic Stadium, traditionally the last medal presentation of the Games.